Linuxfabrik/lfops/roles/logrotate/README.md

 This role ensures that logrotate is installed and configured for main classic system log files like `/var/log/cron`, `/var/log/maillog` or `/var/log/messages`.

+Additionally, this role allows you to deploy custom logrotate configs which are placed under `{{ inventory_dir }}/host_files/{{ inventory_hostname }}/etc/logrotate.d` on the Ansible control node.
+Keep in mind that later config files may override the options given in earlier files, so the order in which the logrotate config files are listed is important.

 Runs on

 * Fedora